Front facade of the University of Paris

 Lindsay Turlan

-has been the Director of Institutional Relations of the U.S. office since 2010.
+has served as Director of Institutional Relations at APA’s U.S. office since 2010.

-Lindsay originally arrived in France as a Master’s student with Middlebury.
-She obtained her degree while simultaneously interning at the RPR political party during Jacques Chirac’s presidential re-election campaign.
-Lindsay’s interest in French started with her first host-family exchange to Montreal in 8th grade.
-She spent her senior year of high school in La Fleche, France, followed by a gap year in Europe, before returning to France for a summer in Poitiers and a semester in Paris as a junior.
-Lindsay immensely enjoys working with students interested in taking the opportunity to experience a full immersion in French!
+Lindsay first came to France as a Middlebury Master’s student, interning at the RPR during Jacques Chirac’s re-election campaign.
+Her interest in French began with a host-family exchange to Montreal in 8th grade, followed by a year of high school abroad in France, a gap year volunteering in Europe, and college study in Poitiers and Paris.
+She is passionate about helping students experience full cultural and linguistic immersion in French!

 • Dr Astou Sanga director of APA Dakar in her office in Senegal.